 Consequently, it is not a shock to see most products handle the public threats very effectively.
 Even the weaker products protected the target systems in the majority of cases.
 Targeted attacks were also handled well by most.
-Products from Kaspersky Lab, McAfee, Microsoft, Sophos and Symantec protected against all of the public and targeted attacks.
-Bitdefender's missed two public threats and one targeted attack, while those from Crowdstrike and FireEye missed four public threats each.
-VIPRE Endpoint Security missed just one public threat, but also allowed three targeted attacks to succeed.

-Most of the products handled the legitimate applications correctly, with just two mishandling one application each.
-Products from Microsoft and Sophos were penalised for blocking one each.
+Products from Kaspersky and Symantec (Broadcom) protected against all of the public and targeted attacks.
+Bitdefender's missed one targeted attack, while those from Crowdstrike, ESET and Sophos stopped all targeted attacks, but each missed one public threat.
+Microsoft and McAfee products stopped all targeted attacks but missed a handful of public threats, while FireEye missed five public malware attacks and three targeted attacks.

-The leading products from Kaspersky Lab, McAfee, Microsoft, Symantec, Sophos, Bitdefender, VIPRE, FireEye and Crowdstrike all win AAA awards.
+Most of the products handled the legitimate applications correctly, but there were a few mistakes.
+Symantec's product was unclear on one application while Microsoft's product was penalised for blocking one each.

-Appendices
+The leading products from Kaspersky, ESET, Sophos, Bitdefender, Symantec, McAfee, Crowdstrike and Microsoft all win AAA awards.

-APPENDIX A: Terms Used
+Appendices APPENDIX A: Terms Used